 Mindful moments of calm

 Simple everyday rituals are a lovely way to introduce moments of calm into the day.
-They can support us when our creative work gets busy, giving us a break and helping us to reset and refocus.
+They can support us when our work gets busy, giving us a break and helping us to reset and refocus.
 When we take a step back, we can gain insight and clarity, reminding us of our motivations and keeping us on track.
 I see these moments as tiny touchstones supporting me and my work throughout the day – especially when I get stuck and I start to procrastinate!

 My favourite simple everyday rituals..